Man set own shelter on fire at Madison homeless encampment, authorities say

 The city opened the legal encampment in November in a bid to transition people to permanent housing and close the long-troubled encampment at Reindahl Park.

-Police are investigating the incident, though the man who lit the shelter on fire, a resident at the encampment, has not been arrested, said spokesperson Stephanie Fryer.
+Police are investigating the incident, though the man who lit the shelter on fire, a resident at the encampment, has not been arrested, spokesperson Stephanie Fryer said.

 Brenda Konkel, the executive director of MACH OneHealth, which operates the encampment, said the man had been set to leave the encampment.

-City officials are looking into how to replace the cabin, Konkel said.
-The city had gotten a deal on the purchase of the encampment's 30 cabins, making the purchase of a new single cabin more expensive.
+City officials are looking into how to replace the shelter, Konkel said.
+The city had gotten a deal on the purchase of the encampment’s 30 shelters, making the purchase of a new single one more expensive.

 Kevin Femal, the CEO of EMS Industrial, which is two lots down from the encampment, said he saw “a huge blaze of fire” through the window while he was on the phone.